sanderdebr/visited-places-api/README.md

-# visited-places-api
+# Visited Places

-User generated map of visited places.
+## User generated map of visited places.
 Where have you been to?

 Full-stack app made with: